 6. What assurance can you provide that your HOCl meets or exceeds the necessary standards across all relevant use environments?

-Why it’s important: Because of the high-level test requirements, passing Medical area EN testing implies that the relevant EN test standards for chemical disinfectants and antiseptics used in food, industrial, domestic and institutional areas have also been achieved.
+Why it’s important: Due to the high-level test requirements, passing medical area EN testing implies that the relevant EN test standards for chemical disinfectants and antiseptics used in food, industrial, domestic and institutional areas have also been achieved.

 7. What contact times were used in the testing?